piman51277/connect4-minimax/README.md

 # connect4
-This is a thrown-together AI for connect 4 using miniMax (no alpha beta pruning)
+This is a hard-coded AI for connect 4 using miniMax

 # operation
 run `main.js` and navigate to http://localhost:8000,